Sighișoara. The Best of Medieval Transylvania

 “No. It’s just on my list.
 I went through a few hundred thousand; a few more million to read.”

 “Wow, that sounds like a precise goal.
 What’s the aim here?”

 “Just enlightening.
-Is there other reason why people read books?”
+Is there another reason why people read books?”

 “I guess.
-When it gets to the specifics of work, I read to corroborate information that I need to substantiate discoveries.”
+When it gets to the work specifics, I read to corroborate information I need to substantiate discoveries.”

 “What does an archaeologist do on a regular day at work other than digging and reading?”

 “Well, at the moment, I have to put together a new gallery with recent diggings, including original documents that need special displaying conditions and some … other things.”

 “A bit elusive.
 Are ‘other things’ bodies, for instance?
 Did you find Vlad The Impaler?
 It’d put an end to hundreds of years of speculations.”

-“It would for sure.
-Dracula was indeed born in Sighișoara, but there is no indication that his corpse had ever made it back to his birthplace.
+“It would, for sure.
+Dracula was indeed born in Sighișoara, but there is no indication that his corpse had ever been returned to his birthplace.
 Strange you made this connection, though.”

 “I know Sighișoara, the house he was born into; plus, as any Romanian, I am familiar with his history.
 I’d hoped that maybe the veil that shrouded his demise in so much mystery had been finally lifted.”

 “It will, one day.
 Like you, I would like to witness that.
-To answer your question, we’ve found proof recently that the Church on the Hill was built in 1345 over another one, one that was centuries older at that time.
+To answer your question, we’ve found proof recently that the Church on the Hill was built in 1345 over another one that was centuries older at that time.
 What makes it unique, though, is the fact that we found a crypt right under the altar.”

 He cuts off the explanation.
 Maybe this is too much irrelevant information.
 It’s not his intention at all to dazzle this captivating woman with archaeological wonders or spook her with exciting news about corpses.
 It even feels wrong to mention old worlds long dead to a young person, barely out of her teenage years, although she seems genuinely interested.